crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/writing_your_own_plugin.md

 In this guide we will implement a plugin in Go, which dispatches an email with specificied body on receiving alerts.

+Full code for this plugin can be found in [crowdsec repo](https://github.com/crowdsecurity/crowdsec/tree/master/plugins/notifications/email)

 Before we begin, make sure you read [intro](/notification_plugins/intro.md)

 Let's start by creating a new go project in a fresh directory: